Whatiftherapy.com

 Scrupulosity is not simply being conscientious or highly moral.
 It is driven by unwanted fear, doubt, and a chronic sense of internal danger—not by genuine values.
 It often leads to compulsive mental rituals, reassurance-seeking, avoidance, confession, and constant self-monitoring, which can take over daily life.

-Common Scrupulosity OCD Themes
+Scrupulosity OCD FAQ: A-Z

 Moral Scrupulosity